kennedypaulinovictor/kenedy-victor/README.md

 # kenedy-victor

-# 👋 Hi, I'm Kenny Sama!
+# 👋 Hi, I'm Kenedy victor

 🐍 I love working with Python — it's my main tool for both data analysis and cybersecurity.
 💼 I'm a Data Analyst and also work in the field of Cybersecurity.